bjeremy23/jibberish/README/README-cna-setup-plugin.md

 This is a specialized plugin for the A40PacketCore group enabling Container Network Architecture (CNA) development environment.
 ## Usage

-Most 'cna' commands are handled through normal execution.
+Most 'cna' commands are checked for typos and then handled through normal execution.
 This plugin specifically handles only these two 'special' commands:

 ```
 [jbrsh] user@hostname:~$ cna-setup